-In February, I visited the state of Rajasthan, and although I loved it, this time I wanted something less “touristy”, you know, that something “unexpected” I claimed to be “chasing” in the disclaimer of this site.
-Now I can proudly say, I found it.
-Specifically, its embodiment is a tiny village in the Kumaoni region of the Uttarakhand in India, close to the Himalayas, confusedly named Manila, like Philippines’ capital city.
+After visiting the state of Rajasthan, I looked for some less “touristy” destination and found it in a tiny village in the Kumaon region of the Uttarakhand in India, close to the Himalayas, confusedly named Manila, like Philippines’ capital city.

 We drove to Manila from Delhi, all in one go, leaving early morning and arriving late at night, not because it’s that far, but because it’s India, and especially in that area roads are not exactly highways.
 As a matter of fact, the further we drove up, the higher the cliff became, the more narrow the roads were (or at least appeared to me), and the closer we were passing along the edge.

 I unconsciously grabbed the handle on the higher side of my door with both hands, and my driver asked me somehow astonished: “Are you scared?!”
 “Who, me?!” came my prompt reply, “of course not!”
 Thank God, the night came, so at least I was not able to look out of my window.
 It’s all part of the adventure, right?
 I have to say that my friend’s tales around the temples built in remembrance of the vehicles crashed down the cliffs, didn’t help.

 Despite being very late at night, my friend announced that the morning after we were supposed to get up early in order to see the sunrise: “Tomorrow I’ll show you the paradise” he promised.
 The day after, I woke up on time for the sunrise, he didn’t.
 Ok, after some 1o hours of uninterrupted drive the day before, he was excused.